-The College issues "safety bulletins" via campuswide e-mail, which are informational messages to advise of circumstances that may affect or be of interest to students, faculty, and staff.
+The College issues "safety bulletins" via campus wide e-mail, which are informational messages to advise of circumstances that may affect or be of interest to students, faculty, and staff.

-In the event the Director of Campus Safety and/or the Clery Act Compliance Coordinator determine that any informational message should be issued, they and/or the Office of Marketing and Communications may send a campuswide message.
+In the event the Director of Campus Safety determines that any informational message should be issued, they and/or the Office of Marketing and Communications may send a campuswide message.